ASTR 1210 (O'Connell) Study Guide

 - The easily observable matter in the universe is organized into

-of light years containing billions of stars.
-Our galaxy is not
+thousands of light years containing billions of stars.
+Our galaxy is

 - Stars form continuously out of the diffuse "interstellar"